surniaulula/wpsso-rrssb/readme.txt

 == Upgrade Notice ==

-= 4.5.0-dev.2 =
+= 4.5.0-dev.3 =

-(2020/07/31) Added the ability to translate labels in the "Standard Features Status" metabox.
+(2020/08/01) Tested with WordPress v5.5.
+Added the ability to translate labels in the "Standard Features Status" metabox.

 = 4.4.2 =